Saad-Amjad/async-php/README.md

 wrk - a HTTP benchmarking tool [wrk](https://github.com/wg/wrk).

-## Awesome Resouces (Growing List)
+## Awesome Resources

 I highly recommend these resources on Asynchronous Programming and Asynchronous PHP.
-You can go through these video and reading materials for having more in-depth knowledge on this topic:
+You can go through these video and reading materials for having more in-depth knowledge on this topic, this is a growing list:

   - PHP 25 years: https://www.jetbrains.com/lp/php-25/
   - Guzzle: https://docs.guzzlephp.org/en/stable/